Ab-initio tree-tensor-network digital twin for quantum computer benchmarking in 2D: Modeling Sr quantum computers on two-dimensional grids

 To include this effect in our estimate, we approximate that this decoherence affects each qubit starting with their first $\RotG{X}{}{\phi}$ gate; to simplify the estimate, we neglect an additional treatment of the $\ket{r}$ state as it appears only in a limited fraction of steps while applying the CZ gates.
 The pulse time for a CZ is $0.122\,\mu\text{s}$ and we choose the amplitudes for the single-qubit gates to match the time of the CZ gate.
 Recall that the qubit is encoded into the fine-structure qubit and thus single-qubit gate within $0.122\,\mu\text{s}$ are possible because of the strong Raman transition.
 However, this duration of the pulses neglects intermediate steps required between layers.
 Therefore, we follow two scenarios: the first scenario runs one layer every $0.2\,\mu\text{s}$ allowing for a gap after each pulse, and the more conservative second scenario with one layer every $2\,\mu\text{s}$, e.g., including the possibility to move the addressing laser beams to different atoms between layers.
 Figure~\ref{fig:meas_rydberg}d) proves the need to parallelize the circuit.
-For the both serial circuit and the parallel circuits with $\tlayer = 2\,\mu\text{s}$, the decoherence is the leading source of error, i.e., even more important than decay from the Rydberg state.
+For both serial circuits and the parallel circuits with $\tlayer = 2\,\mu\text{s}$, the decoherence is the leading source of error, i.e., even more important than decay from the Rydberg state.
 All of the circuits with $\tlayer = 0.2\,\mu\text{s}$ with parallel local gates bring the decoherence error below the level of the decay from the Rydberg state.
 The parallel circuits fluctuate due to the freedom of the scheduler, but the data suggests a trend towards higher errors from decoherence for larger circuit depths $D$.
+There are no possible distance in an $8 \times 8$ system beyond $\rg / a > \sqrt{74} = \sqrt{7^2 + 5^2} \approx 8.6$ which still have parallel gates; but in general, the serial case is with $\rg / a = \infty$.

 Rydberg atoms are able to implement other lattice layouts than the square lattice, e.g., a hexagonal lattice.
 Although a hexagonal lattice has advantages in terms of connectivity, the parallelization of gates is actually more subtle due to the denser packing of the atoms in the lattice.
 For example, the area of a rectangle containing the Rydberg atoms of an $8 \times 8$ hexagonal lattice is ten percent smaller than the area of the square containing $8 \times 8$ atoms of a square lattice.
 The denser packing leads to the fact that more atoms are within the Rydberg blockade radius and parallelization is more restricted.
 Figure~\ref{fig:hex_rydberg} provides an impression of the infidelity as a function of $\rg$ in the hexagonal lattice layout.
 Overall, we reach similar fidelities than in the square lattice; the circuit depths $D$ tend to be higher, while the $\rg$ has the same effect on the infidelity.
 For example, a $10^{-2}$ fidelity is reached in both layouts for $3 \al < \rg < 4 \al$.